 Building Resilient Infrastructure and Communities Grants

-The Federal Emergency Management Agency provides grants for pre-disaster mitigation activities, including those associated with mitigating the effects of climate change, to build capacity of state and local governments, Tribes, and territories.
+The Federal Emergency Management Agency provides grants for hazard mitigation activities to build capacity of state and local governments, tribes, and territories.
+Funds may be used for capacity building activities, hazard mitigation projects, and reimbursement of management costs associated with specific mitigation measures.

 The program is designed to: